 This fosters a sense of belonging and appreciation in remote employees which goes a long way towards improved employee engagement while also helping improve collaboration.

 As a member of the leadership team, it is crucial that managers provide employees at all levels of the organization with a clear idea of the organization’s desired direction and goals.
 While worksite-based employees can be briefed face-to-face in the office regularly, this situation is different for employees who work remotely.

 Remote-working employees do not have the same levels of access and visibility to the organization as their worksite-based counterparts.
 Further compounding this problem are managers who fail to understand this problem and as result tend to either leave remote employees with little-to-no guidance or obsessively micro-manage them to the point of exasperation.

-This provides employees with a set direction which they can work towards along with various performance metrics which can be assessed by his/her supervisor.
+This provides employees with a set direction which they can work towards along with various performance metrics that can be assessed by his/her supervisor.

 Setting clear performance expectations eliminates confusion among rank-and-file employees which helps them better achieve their goals.
-Also, clear performance expectations provides managers with the visibility they need to better manage employees both remote and worksite based.
+Also, clear performance expectations provide managers with the visibility they need to better manage employees both remote and worksite-based.

 To do so, managers need a flexible HRM system that enables them to accurately assess the performance of employees who work off-site. iqDynamic’s HRM system comes packaged with a customizable competency matrix which enables managers to tailor an employee’s KPIs to match a set of desired criteria.

 From here, managers will be able to conduct assessments on a regular basis to assess said employee’s performance.
 Thus ensuring that employees are given a firm understanding of what is expected of them.

 Training is an often overlooked aspect in the management of telecommuting employees.
 Unfortunately, managers tend to make the assumption that good on-site employees will still be effective off-site.